 For summer, both missed and false precipitation biases are smaller compared to those in winter.
 Compared to winter, the positive hit bias in summer is greatly reduced for 3B42, but it turns to be negative for IMERG.

 One easily noticeable feature in Figure 9a is that the missed- and false- precipitation biases for both IMERG and 3B42 obviously decrease with the increasing RQI in winter season.
-In summer, this feature is not vey salient.
+In summer, this feature is not very salient.
 RQI filtered less area in summer than in winter because RQI is better in the warm season than in the cold season (Figure 2) due to the presence of stronger low-level temperature gradients during winter periods.